UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 How Much Does ADHD Treatment Cost Without UHC Insurance?

-The cost for ADHD treatment without UnitedHealthcare insurance coverage varies, but averages between $150 and $250 for an individual therapy session, or$350 to $850 a week for PHPs or similar comprehensive programming.
+The cost for ADHD treatment without UnitedHealthcare insurance coverage varies, but averages $350 and $900 a day for a PHP and $200 to $550 per day for an IOP.
 The intensity of your teen’s customized plan developed and any financial aid you may be eligible for can affect the amount you pay out of pocket.

 Contact BasePoint Academy Today